 You must file your notice of appeal within 30 days after the date that your sentence was imposed.
-If you want to file a notice of appeal after the 30-day limit, you must ask the court to extend the time allowed for you to file your notice.
+If you want to file a notice of appeal after the 30-day limit, you must ask the court to extend the time allowed for you to file your notice (Refer to 2.3 Filing a late Notice of Appeal).